solid/webid-profile/notes/pre-final-draft.md

 ## 3. Private Preferences - pim:preferencesFile

-The `Preferences File` is a document intended to hold information only accessible to an app that is logged in and authenticated as the WebID owner.
-An app operating on behalf of the owner can gather configuration settings from the owner, store them in the `Preferences File`, and then read them there on subsequent visits.
+The `Preferences Document` is a resource intended to hold information only accessible to an app that is logged in and authenticated as the WebID owner.
+An app operating on behalf of the owner can gather configuration settings from the owner, store them in the `Preferences Document`, and then read them there on subsequent visits.
 Such an app might also record private information (for example, a driver's license number) and later, at the direction of the owner, retrieve the information to fill out a form.

-An app operating on behalf of the WebID owner that wants to read or write preference data SHOULD look in the [WebID Profile Document](TBD) for a single triple with the WebID as subject, `pim:preferencesFile` as predicate and the URL of a document as object.
-If the app finds a `pim:preferencesFile` triple, it MAY read and/or write to the file as needed.
+An app operating on behalf of the WebID owner that wants to read or write preference data SHOULD look in the [WebID Profile Document](TBD) for the location of the `Preferences Document`.
+To determin its location the app SHULD look for a single triple with the WebID as subject, `pim:preferencesFile` as predicate and the URL of a document as object.
+The object containing the URL of a document is then the location of the `Preferences Document`.
+If the app finds a `pim:preferencesFile` triple, it MAY read and/or write to the file as needed if it has the right permission.

-When an app operating on behalf of the WebID owner can not discover a `pim:preferencesFile` triple, has write and control access, and wishes to write preference data, it MAY create a document accessible only to the WebID owner and SHOULD insert a triple in the [WebID Profile Document](TBD) with the WebID as subject, `pim:preferencesFile` as predicate, and the URL of the created document
+When an app operating on behalf of the WebID owner cannot discover a `pim:preferencesFile` triple, and has write and control access, and wishes to write preference data, it MAY create a document accessible only to the WebID owner and SHOULD insert a triple in the [WebID Profile Document](TBD) with the WebID as subject, `pim:preferencesFile` as predicate, and the URL of the created document